LinkedDataFragments/Article-Declarative-Hypermedia-Responses/content/approaches.md

 * Reification: Low
 * Expressivity: Low
+* Composability: Low
+* Discoverability: High
 * Adoption: Low

 ### SHACL Shapes
 {:#approach-shacl}

 The recent [SHACL](cite:citesAsAuthority spec:shacl) W3C recommendation allows
-RDF shapes to be defined for constraint checking and validation.
+RDF shapes to be defined and composed for constraint checking and validation.
 Instead of validating shapes, we can also use SHACL to describe the shape of our responses.

 In our TPF use case, we could make our search form a parameterizable shape,